GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 # Clustering for HA

 ## Introduction
-Many organizations need to cluster their Gluu Server in order to provide failover and high availability (HA).

-The instructions below provide detailed steps for manually configuring HA across multuple instances of the Gluu Server.
-Although we provide instructions, clustering for production scenarios is not a simple task, and is **outside the scope** of free community support.
+The tutorial below provides detailed steps for configuring HA across multiple instances of the Gluu Server.
+However, clustering for production scenarios is not a simple task, and individual environments should *always* be benchmarked, tested, and documented in order to ensure organizational requirements for uptime are met.

-Instead, we offer two alternative supported strategies for HA, both of which require a [Gluu VIP Subscription](https://gluu.org/pricing/#vip) *or* a support agreement with one of our OEM partners.

-1. [Cluster Manager (CM)](https://gluu.org/docs/cm), our GUI tool for automating many of the complicated steps below.

-1. [Docker Edition (DE)](https://gluu.org/docs/de), which provides assets, recipes, and examples for running all Gluu Services in their own Linux containers.
-DE not only enables HA, but also provides operational, performance, and security advantages over traditional VM-based deployments of Gluu.
+!!!
+Note
+    Clustering is outside the scope of free community support.
 For more details about supported options for HA, [schedule a call](https://gluu.org/booking).

 ## Concept
+The web tier of the Gluu Server (i.e. oxAuth) is stateless and can be scaled horizontally.
+The local LDAP server included in all Gluu Server deployments (i.e. Gluu LDAP) supports multi-master replication.
+Any instance can be written to and changes are propagated to other instances.

-Clustering uses OpenDJ replication and configuration changes to greatly improve Gluu Server availability, via a proxy.
+Clustering uses OpenDJ multi-master replication to greatly improve Gluu Server availability, via a proxy.

 ![cluster manager diagram](../img/cluster/cluster-manager-diagram.png)